top of page

 Designing Your Galapagos Journey

 The decision between land-based and cruise-based exploration shapes your entire experience.
 Cruises access remote islands and maximize wildlife encounters.
 Land-based stays offer more time in local communities and flexibility to choose your own pace.
-We help navigate these choices based on whether you prioritize underwater photography, volcanic hikes, or simply being present in one of Earth's most remarkable ecosystems.
+Between Trips Travel helps navigate these choices based on whether you prioritize underwater photography, volcanic hikes, or simply being present in one of Earth's most remarkable ecosystems.

 Why Expert Guidance Changes Everything for the Galapagos Islands